coderefinery/obs-cr/README.md

 live.
 "Indicators" are synced lights: click a light on any control panel, and it's synced across all of them.

+* `--small` shows a smaller window, suitable for instructors who don't want to do a lot of control.
+* `--broadcaster` enables extra options that only make sense on the broadcaster's computer (like sharing the broadcaster's screen)
+* `--resolution-command` is a command that resizes the Zoom screenshare window.  `WIDTH` and `HEIGHT` get replaced by the desired window size.
+* `--notes-window` is a regex which matches a window title.
+This is taken to be the "notes window" and enables the buttons that scroll the notes up/down.
+Linux only for now.

 ### obs-cr-preview